 People teaching youDr Stephanie Graham

 Queen’s Management School

 Stephanie's research interests are in the area of environmental operations and supply chain management.
-Within this area, she has conducted research on the link between environmental strategy, practices and performance outcomes using survey data collected from manufacturing companies within the UK food industry.
+Within this area, she has conducted research on the link between environmental strategy, practices and performance outcomes using survey data collected from manufacturing companies within the UK.

 hours of lectures